How to Choose the Right Curtains

 Decide the Style & Color of Curtains:

-How To Choose Curtain Rods:
+How to Choose Curtain Rods:

 Determine the curtain rod’s function, material, and style.